Michele Polverino: FC Balzers

 Polverino joined FC Balzers, a Liechtenstein club playing in the Swiss 1st League (4th tier), in 2016.

+Retirement

+Polverino announce officially retirement from football after 2021–22 season.

 International career

-He made his international debut on 2 June 2007, in a 1–1 draw with Iceland in EURO 2008 qualifying.
+Polverino made his international debut on 2 June 2007, in a 1–1 draw with Iceland in EURO 2008 qualifying.

 On 17 November 2019, Polverino announced he was to retire from international football after the EURO 2020 qualifying match against Bosnia and Herzegovina.
 The game was his 79th and final cap for his country.

+Managerial career

+In 2019, Polverino signed to FC Balzers as Assistant manager.
+In 2022, he promoted to manager of same club.

+In 2024, Polverino appointment Assistant manager of USV Eschen/Mauren.
+On 2 February 2025, he appointment of manager at same club.